 Cherry Hill Workers’ Compensation Claims

 When applying for state temporary disability benefits, a person should have a doctor sign a certification that they are unable to work.
-If they do collect those benefits and still pursue the workers’ compensation case, there is an offset that may eventually occur.
-In other words, whatever the state pays in the state temporary disability benefits, they could ask the worker to sign a document that says if they go out and collect workers’ compensation benefits, they are obligated to repay the state temporary disability benefits that they already collected.
-It creates a lien on a Cherry Hill workers’ compensation claim that has to be repaid when the workers’ compensation case resolves.
+If they do collect those benefits and still pursue the workers’ compensation claim, there is an offset that may eventually occur.
+In other words, whatever the state pays in the temporary disability benefits, they could ask the worker to sign a document that says if they go out and collect workers’ compensation benefits, they are obligated to repay the state temporary disability benefits that they already collected.
+It creates a lien on a Cherry Hill workers’ compensation claim that has to be repaid when the workers’ comp case resolves.